AntonLapshin/popup-validation/README.md

 Initialization

-* Track input fields inside of the BODY
+* Track input fields inside of the `<body>`

 ```js
 validation.init();
 ```

-* Track input fields inside of a container of a form.
-Submit event will be prevented if there are any errors
+* Track input fields inside of a container or a form. `Submit` event will be prevented if there are any errors

 ```js
 validation.init("#myForm");
 ```

-* Options.
-Trigger Events
+* Set options: trigger events (when popups should be shown)

 ```js
 validation.init("#myForm", {